RichardScottOZ/xarray-notes/README.md

 ```

 ## Proximity
-- xarray-spatial - to do all at once distance type functions
+- xarray-spatial - to do all at once distance type functions - requires a little finagling into the dimension format they need

 ## Utility
 - A bunch of helper functions I use here and there for speeding up plotting, reading files https://github.com/RichardScottOZ/richardutils/blob/main/src/richardutils/richardutils.py